 If you know something about Docker, you know that you can throw one or two Docker images together and get yourself a working local development environment.
-There are plenty of nginx and php images out there on hub.docker.com, and you can do lots and lots of things with them.
-So why use DDEV-Local, a tool that runs on Docker, when you could just roll your own Docker solution for local development?
+There are plenty of nginx and PHP images out there on hub.docker.com, and you can do lots and lots of things with them.
+So why use DDEV, a tool that runs on Docker, when you could roll your own Docker solution for local development?
 I’ll try to make a comparison.
-Of course I’m biased in favor of DDEV-Local.
+Of course, I’m biased in favor of DDEV.

 Custom Docker or docker-compose solution:

 - You have complete control and can customize as much as you want to.

 - You do all the development and you do it your way.